canidlogic/retro/doc/RetroSpec.md

 4. Note control
 5. Drum control

-**Global parameters** are those parts of hardware state that affect the whole OPL2 and whose effects apply to multiple events.
+**Global parameters** are those parts of hardware state that affect the whole OPL2 and whose effects apply to all events.
 There are two global parameters controlling the depth of amplitude and frequency vibrato used by all operators.
 There are also two global parameters controlling composite sine wave mode and the keyboard split point, both of which are poorly documented features that no one seems to know how to use.

 **Channel parameters** are those parts of hardware state that affect one whole _channel_ of the OPL2 and whose effects apply to multiple events.
 OPL2 has nine channels, which Retro always numbers in range [0, 8].
 (Be careful: some OPL2 documentation sources number the channels [1, 9].)